loizoud94/ArcticMonkeysSurveyForm/README.md

 - **Form Validation**: Users must enter valid information in required fields such as name, email, and the number of albums.
 - **Dropdown and Checkbox Options**: Includes a dropdown to select your favorite album and checkboxes to choose your desert island Arctic Monkeys tracks.
 - **Responsive Design**: The form is fully responsive, ensuring a seamless experience on different screen sizes.

-## Files

-- `amsurveyform.html`: The HTML file containing the structure of the form.
-- `styles.css`: The CSS file providing the layout and theme of the form.

 ## Preview